 Step 1: Understand employee needs

-The first rule of thumb of effective meeting room design is that one room does not fit all.
-Old-fashioned offices used to set aside the same version of a room in various sizes and call it a day.
+The first rule of thumb of effective meeting room design is that one room does not fit all intends and purposes.
+Old-fashioned offices used to set up the same version of a room, just in various sizes and call it a day.
 This is no way to equip your employees with what they need to execute great meetings.

 The increase in time spent in meetings correlates with the increase in the type of meetings that regularly break out in the offices.
 From collaborative brainstorming sessions with a single team to large strategy meetings with external clients, from one-on-one phone calls to video conferencing sessions, every type of meeting requires a different type of space.